2006 United States Senate election in Maryland: Debates

 The first debate of the race was held Tuesday, October 3, 2006.
 All three candidates were present and participated.
-The evening was hosted by the Baltimore Urban League, and moderated by Charles Robinson from Maryland Public Television and Doni Glover from BMORENEWS.
+The evening was hosted by the Baltimore Urban League and moderated by Charles Robinson from Maryland Public Television and Doni Glover from BMORENEWS.

 The first televised debate of the campaign was broadcast on News Channel 8 on the program "News Talk".
 All three candidates participated in the debate, and were moderated by Bruce DePuyt, the host of the program.
 There was no audience.
 This debate was widely reported because of the constant bickering between the three candidates, who often interrupted and talked over one another.

 Another debate took place between Steele and Cardin on Sunday, October 29, 2006, as a part of the Meet The Press Senatorial debate series.
 Moderated by Tim Russert, the debate focused primarily on the Iraq War and stem-cell research, amongst other issues.

 The three candidates all participated in the final debate of the campaign on Friday, November 3, 2006.
 The event was sponsored by the Collective Banking Group and held at the First Baptist Church of Glenarden.

-Tactics

 Cardin primarily attacked Steele over his close relations with President Bush, including pictures of Bush and Steele in Cardin's TV ads.
 Steele focused on low taxes, less government spending, free markets and national security.